 - Tramway premises

-We find that informal interventions are effective in the very great majority of cases.
-In a small number of cases however, we may need to serve formal warnings or Notices, or more serious actions such as prosecution, a licensing hearing, or seizure.
-You may be asked to be a witness in such proceedings, and investigations like this will inevitably take a number of weeks or months to complete.
+In most cases, talking to your neighbour or the business involved will resolve the problem.
+In a small number of cases however, we may need to serve formal warnings or notices, or carry out more serious actions.
+You may be asked to be a witness in these investigations and this may take a number of weeks or months to complete.

-If you have already tried to resolve this issue with the person/business and you have completed diary sheets detailing the problem for a period of three weeks, please complete the following form and ensure you upload your completed documents:
+If you have already tried to resolve the issue yourself and have completed diary sheets for a period of at least three weeks, you should complete and submit the following online form and upload your completed documents: